bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 its best feature is its solubility and, fungibility and transportability.
 So how do you do that cheaper, which everybody cares about, and safer And I think this is great for enterprise that has to deal with insurance.
-And soon enough, we're going to see even individuals seeking insurance That's what the guys from  Anchor Watch and things  that are trying to do.
+And soon enough, we're going to see even individuals seeking insurance.
+That's what the guys from  AnchorWatch and things like that are trying to do.
 But it's hard, because you can't prove that you lost a key.
 You can't prove that it was not a boat accident.
 It's very tricky, say the cops break into your house because somebody did a swatting on you, and they opened your safe, and they took a look at the keys.